NREL/ResStock.github.io/docs/resources/how-to-guides/Housing_Stock_Excel_Questions.md

 Over time, the average home size has grown over 1,000 sqft.

 The next task is to determine the average energy consumption of homes through different vintages.
-In the fields list, choose out.site_energy.total.energy_consumption.kwh and drag it to the Values.
-Click the down arrow and choose Value Field Settings like we did in the previous step.
-Choose Average instead of Count and click OK.
+In the fields list, choose **out.site_energy.total.energy_consumption.kwh** and drag it to the <ins>Values</ins>.
+Click the down arrow and choose <ins>Value Field Settings</ins> like we did in the previous step.
+Choose <ins>Average</ins> instead of Count and click OK.
 The table now shows the average size and energy consumption of the homes over time.

 ![](../../../assets/images/averageenergy.png)